Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Derivation of GSA indices from PDP and ICE

 \subsection{ICE-based correlation values}

 Beyond quantifying GSA, it is also essential to assess how interactions modify the relationship between inputs and predictions.
-This enables the identification of variables that change from positive to negative associations (or retain their direction but vary in magnitude) when interacting with others.
-Such insights are invaluable in design exploration, guiding more informed decisions on controlling design parameters during optimization.
-To complement the ICE-based feature importance, we introduce the {ICE-based correlation values} which quantify the correlation between ICE curves and the partial dependence function, written as
+This enables the identification of variables that change from positive to negative associations when interacting with others.
+To complement the ICE-based feature importance, we introduce the {ICE-based correlation values} which quantify the correlation between ICE curves and the partial dependence function: